 To Pay, or Not to Pay?

 If you get a ticket in another part of the world, you may be tempted to toss it into the trash.
-Remember that states often share motor vehicle information with each other and with insurance companies, and that your rental car company has given your personal data to the ticketing authority or its authorized collection company.
+States often share motor vehicle information with each other and with insurance companies, and that your rental car company has given your personal data to the ticketing authority or its authorized collection company.

-Think carefully before deciding to ignore the ticket.
-You may be setting yourself up for a series of annoying letters and telephone calls.
+Think carefully before ignoring the ticket.
+You may be setting yourself up for a series of annoying letters and telephone calls, at the very least.

-Cities around the world restrict parking in certain areas and charge for parking in others.
+Cities everywhere restrict parking in certain areas and charge for parking in others.
 If you know you have violated parking regulations, you should pay your parking fine.
 This is especially true if you parked illegally while driving a rental car and are able to pay the fine right away.
 If you do not pay the parking fine promptly, your rental car company is likely to track you down, charge you for administrative costs and provide your personal information to the city that issued your parking ticket.
-Eventually, you will either receive a notice of violation, which you should pay, or a charge to your credit card from a third party fine collection service.
+Eventually, you will either receive a notice of violation or a charge to your credit card from a third party fine collection service.

 Should You Fight a Parking Ticket Issued in Error?

 If you receive a ticket in error, can prove your case and have sufficient command of the local language, you may wish to fight the ticket while you are still in country.
 Bring your evidence to the parking authority and do your best to fill out any forms you are given.
 If you are writing in a foreign language, consult a dictionary to make sure you are filling in each field properly.